DorisBao/BMAD/README.md

             ├── 00002_68.png
             ├── ...
 ```

-### Our benchmarks
+### Our codebase
 We support 14 algorithms in our BMAD and the results are shown in Table 2.
+To download all trained checkpoints: https://drive.google.com/drive/folders/105s6IzMO-Y5P_a_YkQ_dzL0YgbmGPhd8?usp=sharing

 ![](imgs/table3.png)

-### Our codebase
-To download all trained checkpoints: https://drive.google.com/drive/folders/105s6IzMO-Y5P_a_YkQ_dzL0YgbmGPhd8?usp=sharing
 #### Train
 You can train the model by running `main.py` with args.
 For example, if you want to train a RD4AD model on RESC dataset, you can run the following command: